mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 This is a series of texts written by the Muhammad 'Abd al-Wahid to prepare a student for the study of usul al-fiqh.
 After studying this, one will be prepared to study *Mukhtasar al-Tahrir* by Ibn al-Najjar.
 Listen to the recorded lessons of the author.
 Supplement it with *Taysir Usul al-Fiqh* by 'Abdullah al-Juday'.

-- *Mukhtasar al-Tahrir* by Ibn al-Najjar al-Futuhi
+- *Mukhtasar al-Tahrir* by Shihab al-Din b. al-Najjar

 The author wrote this text as an abridgement *Tahrir al-Manqul* by al-Mardawi, with similar coverage to *Jam al-Jawami’*.
 Listen to the recordings of Hasan Bukhari.
 He is widely read in usul al-fiqh, has a deep grasp of the underlying reason for differences, and has a unique talent in explaining mutun.
 For more detail at this level, read its commentary *al-Dhukhr al-Harir* by Ahmad b.
 ‘Abdullah al-Ba’li.
-Supplement this with *Taqrib al-Wusul* by Ibn Juzayy, which also covers the asbab of khilaf in fiqh.
+Supplement this with *Taqrib al-Wusul* by Ibn Juzayy, which is beneficial in that it also covers the asbab of khilaf.

 - *Raf’ al-Malam* by Taqi al-Din b.
 Taymiyyah